 Monitoring and Recording communications

 We may monitor and record our communications with you, including e-mails and phone conversations.
-Information which we collect may then be used for training purposes, quality assurance, to record details about the products and services you order from us, and in order to meet our legal and regulatory obligations generally.
+Information which we collect may then be used for training purposes, quality assurance, to record details about the products and services you order from us or ask us about, and in order to meet our legal and regulatory obligations generally.

 Accessing your information